Search

 What is a Child Arrangements Order?

 A Child Arrangements Order is an order that regulates with whom a child is to live, spend time or otherwise have contact, and when a child is to live, spend time or otherwise have contact with any person.
 Each Child Arrangements Order is decided on the circumstances of the individual family and on what is in the best interests of that particular child.
 This means that there is no such thing as a ‘usual’ arrangement.
-Child Arrangements Orders are governed by section 8 of the Children Act 1989.
+Child Arrangements Orders are governed by Section 8 Children Act 1989.

 For information on applying for a Child Arrangements Order, please see our information pages on Contact and Residence.